yasircse/webpack2reactboilerplate/README.md

         }),
     ]

-Webpack 2 style, css, sass-loader
+<strong>Webpack 2 style, css, sass-loader</strong><br/>

-Loaders: Loaders allows to preprocess files as you load them.
+<strong>Loaders</strong>: Loaders allows to preprocess files as you load them.
 They also transform files from different lnguages.
-To include css files we need “css-loader”
+To include css files we need “css-loader”<br/>

-Step 11: install css-loader
+<strong>Step 11</strong>: install css-loader<br/>
-Command: npm install --save -dev css-loader
+<strong>Command</strong>: npm install --save -dev css-loader<br/>

-After installing “css-loader ” and configuring it in “webpack.config.js” create “app.css” inside the “src” folder and  create some styles inside “app.css” finally import it to “app.js”
+After installing “css-loader ” and configuring it in “webpack.config.js” create “app.css” inside the “src” folder and  create some styles inside “app.css” finally import it to “app.js”<br/>
 Now if we run the project in the browser the project will run successfully, however the styles will not be visible.
-In order to solve this problem we nee style loader.
+In order to solve this problem we nee style loader.<br/>

-Step 12: install “style-loader”
+<strong>Step 12</strong>: install “style-loader”<br/>
-Command: npm install --save-dev style-loader
+<strong>Command</strong>: npm install --save-dev style-loader<br/>
-After installing style-loader, configure it to “webpack.config.js” Now if you run the app the styles would be visible.
+After installing style-loader, configure it to “webpack.config.js”<br/>
+Now if you run the app the styles would be visible.<br/>

-Step 13: install sass-loader and node-sass to handle css in sass.
+<strong>Step 13</strong>: install sass-loader and node-sass to handle css in sass.<br/>
-Command: npm install --save-dev sass-loader node-sass After convert the app.css to app.scss
+<strong>Command</strong>: npm install --save-dev sass-loader node-sass.<br/>
+After convert the app.css to app.scss.<br/>

-Step 14: install “ExtractTextPlugin” in order bundle styles into one single file and export it to dist folder.
+<strong>Step 14</strong>: install “ExtractTextPlugin” in order bundle styles into one single file and export it to dist folder.
 Currently the styles ar inline.
-Command: npm install --save-dev extract-text-webpack-plugin After installing the plugin, import it to “webpack.config.js” as follow,
+<strong>Command</strong>: npm install --save-dev extract-text-webpack-plugin
+After installing the plugin, import it to “webpack.config.js” as follow,

-const ExtractTextPlugin = require('extract-text-webpack-plugin');
+<code>const ExtractTextPlugin = require('extract-text-webpack-plugin');</code>

-After importing it, update the plugins section inside “webpack.config.js” with following code. new ExtractTextPlugin({
+After importing it, update the plugins section inside “webpack.config.js” with following code.<br/>
+new ExtractTextPlugin({
             filename: 'style.css',
             disable: !isProd,
             allChunks: true
         }),

-Step 15: install webpack dev server command : npm install --save-dev webpack-dev-server Update package.json: “dev”:”webpack-dev-server” Webpack Dev Server: It provides the live reloading.
+<strong>Step 15</strong>: install webpack dev server
+<strong>command</strong>: npm install --save-dev webpack-dev-server
+Update package.json: “dev”:”webpack-dev-server”
+Webpack Dev Server: It provides the live reloading.
 It reloads the page every time the changes are made.
 Configure the webpack dev server inside “webpack.config.js” as follow